Freelance UX and Web Designer

 FORTH started with performance socks, but fitness classes quickly proved more popular.
 The founder pivoted, but the website didn’t.
 Despite classes driving 95% of revenue, it still wasn’t built to support booking journeys.

-These early conversations gave me a clear scope for what I needed to deliver the client.
+These early conversations with the client gave me a clear scope for what I needed to deliver the client.
 But it also made space to think about what the brand would need next.

 Identifying what the client needed from me, helping me create my project plan